kolesan/repo-explorer/README.md

 Integration tests are special tests that interract with real world apis.<br>
 Integration test suite files end with `.test.integration.ts`

-`npm run integrationTests` - runs all integration tests.
+`npm run integrationTests` - runs all integration test suites.

-`npm run integrationTests -- --testPathPattern=RepoList` - runs integration tests that match the provided pattern (`RepoList` in this case).
+`npm run integrationTests -- --testPathPattern=RepoList` - runs integration test suites that match the provided pattern (`RepoList` in this case).

+`npm run integrationTests -- --testNamePattern=participation` - runs integration tests that match the provided pattern (describe or individual test name) (`participation` in this case).<br>
+Can be combined with `--testPathPattern`

 These tests have to be kept up to date since their asserts are susceptible to outside world changes.<br>
 If they fail unexpectedly, first check if the data they are working with has not changed.